 I used a blurring retouching tool called Gaussian Blur, combined with some darkening and "cloning" in Adobe Photoshop to do the photo retouch in this photo of the two girls.
 Blurring and darkening just the background makes them stand out better because the background is less distracting.

 Almost all digital photo editing software now comes with a button dedicated just to red eye removal.
 Usually you just set the size of the retouching brush to match the size of the red eye reflection.
 The tool then changes the color from reddish and mutes it or "desaturates" it to look more natural.

 The photo on the right was adjusted using curves in Photoshop.
 This is a powerful technique used to control both shadow and highlight contrast in your photograph.
-The photo on the right was then sharpened a bit using Unsharp Mask applied to the "lightness" channel only in LAB mode.
+The photo on the right was then sharpened a bit to add a little more impact.

 It's a unique technique that I use with my landscape photography and absolutely love the control I get in adjusting the image to what I envisioned when I observed and subsequently photographed the scene.

 It takes a bit of experimenting to get to your desired result, but my adjustments to the curves often resemble a lazy "S" shape.
 This shape increases contrast in the shadow areas and the highlight areas, but has little effect on the mid-tones.